sptrakesh/openapi2latex/README.md

 ## Limitations
 Probably too many to list, but the following items should be kept in mind.

+* These scripts are based on the way *I write API specifications*, and markup descriptions.
 * Schema objects are assumed to model closely their organisation in a source code implementation.
 This in turn implies that nested structures are represented as schema references, and not listed in-line in the schema.
 Deeply nested in-line schemas would be very hard to represent in a printed document in any case.